yAOwzers/tp/docs/UserGuide.md

 Use the `add /p` command to add a `page`  into the [selected](#342-selecting-a-notebooksectionpage-select) `section`.
 >:bulb: You must select a `section` before adding a page!
+>
+> :warning: Please also make sure not to use ";" in your page title! ";" should only be used to
+> separate the page title from its contents.

 Format: `add /p[PAGE]; [PAGE CONTENT]`